 - We have also mandated that 50% of high potential program and graduate program participants be women

 - In 2008, we were the first of Australia's big four banks to be led by a female CEO

 - We are recruiting female talent with transferable skills from non-financial industries through our Equilibrium Program

 - Our internal Women of Influence Awards program recognises our own female employees who are making an outstanding contribution to our business, customers and local communities.

 - We offer a wide range of training programs to help women with their career development

 - We were the first bank to dedicate a unit specifically to the success and development of Australian women through the Ruby Connection website.

-- We've received the Employer of Choice for Gender Equity Citation (awarded by the Workplace Gender Equality Agency) every year for over a decade, including again in 2016
+- We have received the Employer of Choice for Gender Equity Citation (awarded by the Workplace Gender Equality Agency) every year for over a decade

-- Ranked as the leading Australian bank in the 2017 Bloomberg Financial Services Gender Equality Index.
+- We are ranked as the leading Australian bank in the 2017 Bloomberg Financial Services Gender Equality Index.